t3mujin/t3mujinpack/README.md

 Styles can also be deleted from Darktable's Styles box in Lighttable mode.

 ## Upgrade
-There is no direct way to upgrade the styles, the solution is to reinstall them.
+Sadly there is no direct way to upgrade the styles in Darktable, the only option is to remove all and install the updated styles.

 1. Run the Uninstall steps above, it won't remove the edited images or even delete the keywords associated with the tags.
 2. Install the styles following the steps from above.